 1. Be Intentional

-The most important thing about a minimalist home is simplification.
+The most important thing about a minimalist home design is simplification.

 Get down to the main essential pieces of each space.
 Think about how you use each room in your home and what is actually needed there.